CopernicaMarketingSoftware/AMQP-CPP/README.md

 CHANNEL ERRORS
 ==============

-It is important to realize that any error that occurs on a channel, will invalidate the entire channel,. including all subsequent instructions that were already sent over it.
+It is important to realize that any error that occurs on a channel, invalidates the entire channel, including all subsequent instructions that were already sent over it.
 This means that if you call multiple methods in a row, and the first method fails, all subsequent methods will not be executed either: